New York Cleaning Business Start-up Laws

 Do Your Own Search Online For Business Names

-Google Search example for a (very popular!) cleaning business name.
+Online search example for a (very popular!) cleaning business name.

 Then do an online search for names similar to the one you plan to use.
-For example, if you want to use the name, Crystal Clean Maid Service, do simple Google searches for “Crystal Clean Maid Service+New York state” plus Crystal Clean Maid Service+your county” and “Crystal Clean Maid Service+your town or city”.
+For example, if you want to use the name, Crystal Clean Maid Service, do simple online searches for “Crystal Clean Maid Service+New York state” plus Crystal Clean Maid Service+your county” and “Crystal Clean Maid Service+your town or city”.

 Search beyond the first page of results.
 Go at least five pages deep into the search results to see if the name you want or similar names are being used in your state, county or city.